This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 “overvolting” situation for the processor, since the upper level specified for

-the measuring point and the actual cpu core as installed in the socket.
-This
+between the measuring point and the actual cpu core as installed in the socket.

 The increased performance obtained from